Cat5TV/pinecraft-docs/patrons/survival/maps.rst

 Survival Safe House
 -------------------

-A simple, but safe place for Baldnerd to rest his head after a long day working in his mine.
+What started as a simple but safe place for Baldnerd to rest his head after a long day working in his mine has grown into a massive structure to house many rooms.

 .. |baldnerd-safehouse| image:: ../../img/pinecraft-maps/survival/baldnerd-safehouse.jpg
     :width: 600px